apache/druid/docs/querying/set-query-context.md

 For native queries, you can include query context parameters in a JSON object named `context` within your query structure or through [Web Console](./set-query-context.md#web-console).

-The following example shows a native query that sets the given query id through context parameters from dataset `wikipedia`:
+The following example shows a native query that sets the query ID to `only_query_id_test`:

 ```json
 {